Understanding the Five-Minute Rule

 Using the Pomodoro Technique

-The Pomodoro Technique, which consists of 25 minutes of work followed by 5-minute breaks, can build on the momentum created by the Five-Minute Rule.
-Start with a five-minute trial, and if focus continues, shift into a full Pomodoro cycle.
-This structure is especially helpful for masking ADHD-related time blindness and increasing awareness of task duration.
+The Pomodoro Technique (25 minutes of work followed by 5-minute breaks) builds on the momentum the Five-Minute Rule creates.
+Start with a five-minute trial.
+If focus continues, shift into a full Pomodoro cycle.

 Leveraging ADHD-Friendly Tools

-Productivity apps with built-in timers, reminders, and visual dashboards can support ADHD brains.
-Examples include Focusmate (for body doubling), Forest (for timer tracking), or Todoist (for visual task lists).
-Having these supports in place allows the Five-Minute Rule to flourish within a broader system of intentionality and structure.
+Having these supports in place allows the Five-Minute Rule to flourish within a broader system of structure.

 FAQs